MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 # I2S ADC for Line-In

+If you want the best experience, then Line-In using I2S will give the best quality.
+As you are getting a clean audio feed, then the squelch value should be set to 1

 Looking to add line-in with I2S support?
 You might want to try I2S ADC boards that use one of these chips:
 * [CirrusLogic WM8782](https://www.cirrus.com/products/wm8782/)
 * [CirrusLogic CS5343](https://www.cirrus.com/products/cs5343-44/)